 When muscles are sore and tight, a good massage can help.
 Massage to the jaw area can be done on your own, or you can find a massage therapist who specializes in treating TMJ conditions.
 When massaging the jaw muscles, hold your mouth slightly open in a relaxed position.
 Beginning close to the ear at the temples, apply pressure with your fingertips to the masseter muscle, the muscle connecting your temples, upper jaw and lower jaw.
 With a comfortable pressure, slowly slide your fingers down over this muscle until reaching below the jaw line.
 Repeat these same downward massage movements as you move medially along the cheek bones towards the nose.

 Learn more about TMJ

 When treating TMJ pain, it is helpful to try and figure out what may be the cause of the pain.
-Stretching, massage and stress-reducing therapies are always helpful and can be done on your own, but if pain continues, visiting with your dentist about the problem can provide more insight into what other treatment options are available.
+Stretching, massage and stress-reducing therapies are always helpful and can be done on your own, but if pain continues, visiting with a dentist who specializes in TMJ pain, can provide more insight into what other treatment options are available.